 I wanted to let you know that there are many caring people in this world.
 On March 27th I ran over a cat that had been lying in the middle of the road.
 There had been another car coming from the other direction so I straddled with my tires and hear a "thump" thinking I had hit a chunk of ice in the road.
 I then checked my side view mirror.
 It was then that I realized I had hit a cat!
 I was sick!

 I do not know what it was (divine inspiration) but I turned around.
 As I pulled the cat from the ground she lifted her head, and with these large wholesome eyes, gave me the most precious yet sad look I had ever seen!
 I ran down the road, stopping traffic all the way, put her in my car and took her home.
 My daughter was home as she was ill.
 I put the cat in a laundry basket and called our vet.

 The cat survived and had four kittens, though only one survived.
 He is now 12 days old!
 Both mom and kitten are thriving!
-I found a good home for the kitten for when he is ready to leave home, but I'm not sure about the mom.
+I found a good home for the kitten for when he is ready to leave home, but I am not sure about the mom.
 She is so, so loving and so, so sweet, I do not want to give her up!
 I already have 5 cats all but 2 were strays that found us.
-If I could know they'd accept her, I would gladly keep her.
+If I could know they would accept her, I would gladly keep her.
 Do you think there is hope of this?
 Rosa B

 Dear Rosa B,

 How very touching!!
 Yes keep her, love her and make her part of your home.
-Check out the Life Changes section of Simba's Letters for tips to introduce her to your resident cats.
+Check out the Helping New Cats Adjust section of Simba's Letters for tips to introduce her to your resident cats.
 All the best.
 Simba